Sylius/Sylius/docs/components/Promotion/interfaces.rst

 .. _component_promotion_model_action-interface:

-ActionInterface
+PromotionActionInterface
 ~~~~~~~~~~~~~~~

-This interface should be implemented by models representing an **Action**.
+This interface should be implemented by models representing an **PromotionAction**.

-An **ActionInterface** has two defined types by default:
+An **PromotionActionInterface** has two defined types by default:

 +--------------------------+---------------------+
 | Related constant         | Type                |